fadookie/mutant-ages-dating-sim-2/README.md

 Once in-game I recommend using the classic "doomguy" portrait status bar which can be selected by pressing the + and - keys.

 # In-game Controls
 The game uses standard GZDoom controls by default, WASD for movement and mouse look.
 Left mouse button is the default for fire and E for use/talk.
 And whatever keys you selected for Jump/Crouch, which in the standalone Windows build use Spacebar and Control by default, respectively.
+Tab toggles the automap.

 Dialogue trees can be navigated by clicking or using arrow keys and enter to select dialogue options.